 Housing and Living

-Select interns will be provided housing at The Residence Inn in Old Town Alexandria, VA.
+Traditionally, select interns are provided housing at The Residence Inn in Old Town Alexandria, VA.
 This charming and historic neighborhood is located on the outskirts of Washington, D.C. along the Potomac River.
-Interns will be paired (2 per room) in a modified suite which includes a kitchen that is fully stocked with kitchenware like plates, silverware and pots and pans.
+Interns are placed in a modified suite which includes a kitchen that is fully stocked with kitchenware like plates, silverware and pots and pans.
 Typically, interns share the kitchen, a bathroom, and a common living space with another intern.
 Currently, the Summer 2022 program in-person/virtual status is TBD.
 Applicants will be notified of final Department of Navy decision in advance of selection and participation.